 It is probably the case that Principality have referred the matter to their valuer.
 The reason why Principality may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-How does conveyancing in Bedwas differ for newly converted properties?
+How does conveyancing in Bedwas differ for new build properties?

-Most buyers of new build property in Bedwas contact us having been asked by the developer to sign contracts and commit to the purchase even before the premises is ready to move into.
-This is because new home sellers in Bedwas usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Bedwas approach us having been asked by the seller to exchange contracts and commit to the purchase even before the property is built.
+This is because builders in Bedwas typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Bedwas or who has acted in the same development.

 How simple is it to change firm as I have to retain a firm on the Accord Mortgages Ltd conveyancing panel.
 I instructed a local conveyancing solicitor in Bedwas round the corner but she is not accepted by Accord Mortgages Ltd